mebobby2/elixir-todo/README.md

 It’s obvious that the implementation can quickly become more involved, which is why we started simple and chose the global registration approach.
 Although it’s not particularly scalable, it’s a simple solution that works.
 But if you need better perfor- mance and scale, you’ll have to resort to a more complex approach.

+### Rule of thumb for storing across network partitions

+In reality, if you’re asking another process to store data, you should request a confirmation message so you know whether the data has been stored or something went wrong.
+This becomes increasingly important as you move to a less reliable communication medium (network) where all sorts of things can go wrong.
+When you expect a request to be used across nodes, you should usually implement it as a call.

 ## Upto

 Upto page 303 - 12.2.2 The distributed to-do cache